 Originally posted on November 17, 2011

-So…my reader friend Sara finished Worst Mother [NOTE: This book is now known as Laid Bare] this week, and her father read it too!
+So…my reader friend Sara finished Worst Mother [NOTE: This book is now known as Love and Sorrow] this week, and her father read it too!
 I must admit I was pleasantly surprised, because I know my writing speaks to women.
 I have no problems if men want to read my writing, but I know it’s not for everyone (in fact, I’ve had to ban my significant other from reading my books, and I’m afraid there are other men who just wouldn’t get it.
 I guess my writing is like Secret: “Strong enough for a man but made for a woman”).
 Anyway, Sara told me her father suspected the fictional town of Winchester referred to the real Colorado town of Rifle.
 That’s a great guess, and I completely understand why he’d think that.
 First of all, Winchester is a brand of gun, and secondly, Rifle is also a small mountain town nestled in Colorado’s beautiful high country.

 The truth, however, is not quite so glamorous.
 First of all, Winchester is a big lumpy conglomeration of some of my favorite Colorado towns, places like Salida, Gunnison, Cañon City, Rye, Westcliffe, Montrose, Trinidad, Cripple Creek, Steamboat Springs, El Jebel, and Frisco, to name a few (and believe me when I say I could go on and on!).
 Of every town in Colorado that I’ve visited and lived, I’ve found something to like about all of them.
 Unlike these places, though, Winchester, Colorado, is purely fictional, and it exists only inside my crazy head.